bibleexchange/church_ministry__textbook/en/5001_characteristics-of-a-good-leader.md

 1 APPOINT therefore for yourselves bishops and deacons worthy of the Lord, meek men, and not lovers of money, and truthful and approved, for they also minister to you the ministry of the prophets and teachers.
 2 Therefore do not despise them, for they are your honourable men together with the prophets and teachers.

+### Temperate

+> Second, the overseer must be “temperate” (3:11, Titus 2:2).
+The question is whether the term is to be taken as a literal reference to the virtue of moderation in the use of wine (3:3, 8; Titus 2:2, 3), or rather as a figurative reference to balanced, sober thinking.48 The unequivocal reference to literal sobriety in 3:3 suggests the moral sense of being balanced in thought here.
+The overseer is to maintain command of his reason, to be watchful and observant of things going on around him, and balanced in his assessments.
+> Towner, P. H. (2006).
+The Letters to Timothy and Titus (p.
+251).
+Wm.
+B. Eerdmans Publishing Co.

+### Self control

+> Third, “self-control” (see 2:9 Excursus) is required of the overseer.
+One of the cardinal virtues in Greco-Roman ethical thought, it was appropriated by Hellenistic Judaism and supplied with a theological basis in the Torah (see on Titus 1:8).
+Paul deepened this basis by linking it to the Christ event (Titus 2:12).
+The term covers a range of meaning (prudence, moderation, sobriety), but gives the general sense of control over the behavior and the impulses and emotions beneath it.
+Although it appears here as a requirement for leadership (Titus 1:8), it was expected of all believers (2:9, 15; Titus 2:2, 4, 5, 6).
+> Towner, P. H. (2006).
+The Letters to Timothy and Titus (pp. 251–252).
+Wm.
+B. Eerdmans Publishing Co.

 ### Not angry

 ### Not greedy for money